davidarchanjo/spring-certified-developer-study-guide/README.md

 To apply AND operation, we can group custom conditions in the @Conditional and additionally set others @Conditional-based annotations to the component.
 I demonstrate this operation [here](/spring-conditional/src/main/java/io/davidarchanjo/Config.java#L51).

 ## External Application Properties
-By default, Spring Boot will find and load `application.[properties|yml]` files from the following locations when your application boots up. **Bear in mind that this list is ordered by precedence with values from lower items overriding earlier ones**:
+By default, Spring Boot will find and load `application.[properties|yml]` files from the following locations when your application boots up. **This list is ordered by precedence with values from lower items overriding earlier ones**:

 > 📌 Spring applications have in its classpath the `src/main/resource` folder location by default.

-> 📌 If we have both application.properties and application.yml files in the same location and a given property is defined in both, the value from the application.properties will take precedence over the value at application.yml.
+> 📌 If we have the `application.properties` and `application.yml` files in the same location and a given property is defined in both, the value from _application.properties_ will take precedence over the value at application.yml.

 > 📌 Command line properties, JVM arguments and OS environment variables will always take precedence over (same) properties defined from application.properties or application.yml.